-- Stir the lime juice, sugar and salt together until seasonings dissolve, then add the olive oil and whisk to combine.
+- Stir the lime juice, honey and salt together until seasonings dissolve, then add the olive oil and whisk to combine.
 Add the jalapeno if using.

-- Add the sliced Brussels sprouts, shallots and minced dill and toss well.
+- Add the sliced Brussels sprouts, and minced dill and toss well.

 - If you are using whole almonds, slice them on a cutting board with your knife (surprisingly easy).
 There will be some rough chunks but that’s ok.

 - This salad is best served on a platter (versus a bowl) which makes it easier to add the almond and cheese garnish.
 Spread the Brussels sprout mixture in an even layer on a large platter.

 - Sprinkle the almonds over the top and use a vegetable peeler to shower wisps of cheese over the salad.